intuit/Traverser/README.md

 <!-- add badges -->

-Traverser solves a one of the most common tasks to operate on tree or graph data structure:
+[Traverser][Traverser] solves a one of the most common tasks to operate on tree or graph data structure:

 - enumerate tree or graph nodes into a traverse sequence
 - execute client actions on each enumerated node